 Fares include Emirates flights from Sydney, Melbourne or Brisbane.
 Prices from other cities available on request.

-Cruise and Land Only guests join the tour in Cape Town for dinner on Day 2 and depart Accra after breakfast on Day 26
+Land Only Guests join the tour in Cape Town for dinner on Day 2 and depart Accra after breakfast on Day 26.

 Suite Upgrades add per person, twin share

 Veranda Suite $3,500